Biography

 Musical training

 Leila Schütz began her musical education with the violin, which she studied in Paris with professor Florin Szigeti.
 She started singing at the age of 12, then trained at the Nadia and Lili Boulanger Conservatory (Paris) with Elsa Maurus and Doris Lamprecht.
+Alongside her musical studies, Leila earned a Master’s degree in Theater Studies from Paris III Sorbonne-Nouvelle University, dedicating her thesis to Ravel’s L’Enfant et les sortilèges.
 Her vocal training then took her to the Hochschule für Musik in Dresden, where she completed her Bachelor's degree in Yamina Maamar's class before joining the opera studio at the Rostock Theatre where she also earned her Master's degree in Martina Rüping's class.
-She also studied German Lieder with Olaf Bär, Bo Skovhus and the pianist Daniel Heide.
+She also studied German Lieder in Masterclasses with Olaf Bär and Bo Skovhus.
+In early music academies, she received advice from musicians and singers such as Stéphane Fuget, Emmanuelle de Negri and Claire Lefilliâtre, with whom she perfected her mastery of the style.

 Leila Schütz was a scholarship holder of the Ad Infinitum foundation and is also a laureate of the Lion's Club prize from the International Academy of Singing in Saxony.

-Leila Schütz has performed in concerts on various international stages such as the Philharmonie in Krakow with Trio Kadya, Laeiszhalle in Hamburg with the Norddeutsche Philharmonie, and at the Oradea Philharmonia (Romania) under the direction of Andrej Vesel.
-In the opera field, she also sang the Queen of the Night in Mozart's Magic Flute with different youth ensembles (Opernstudio Belcanto, Junge Kammerphilharmonie Sachsen) as well as her lesser-known counterpart, Hersilia, in a production of Orpheus und Euridike by Johann Gottlieb Naumann (1741-1801), with the Elblandphilharmonie in Dresden.
-She played Zerbinette in the hybrid opera Dafne auf Naxos by Richard Strauss and Heinrich Schütz, with the Serkowitzer Volksoper, blending opera, operetta, and baroque music.
+As a member of the Rostock Theater troupe (2023-2025), Leila Schütz performed the parts of Frasquita (Carmen, Bizet), the Sandman and Dew Fairy in Hänsel and Gretel (Humperdinck), Amore in Gluck's Orfeo ed Euridice, Caterina Cavalieri in Amadeus (Peter Schaffer), and the four female roles in The Wizard of Oz (Lucy Landymore).
+She played Zerbinetta in the hybrid opera Dafne auf Naxos by Richard Strauss and Heinrich Schütz, with the Serkowitzer Volksoper, blending opera, operetta, and baroque music.
 She debuted at the Semperoper in Dresden in the role of a eunuch in The Nose by Shostakovich directed by Peter Konwitschny.
+In Germany, she also sang the Queen of the Night in Mozart's Magic Flute, as well as her lesser-known counterpart, Hersilia, in a production of Orpheus und Euridike by J. G. Naumann, with the Elblandphilharmonie in Dresden.
 She also sang the part of Gretel in a student production of Hänsel und Gretel and took on the role of Olympia (The Tales of Hoffmann) at the Mittelsächsisches Theater ball.